MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-tenant-allow-block-list.md

 In the Microsoft 365 Defender portal at <https://security.microsoft.com>, go to **Policies & rules** \> **Threat Policies** \> **Tenant Allow/Block Lists** in the **Rules** section.
 To go directly to the **Tenant Allow/Block Lists** page, use <https://security.microsoft.com/tenantAllowBlockList>.

-To add all blocks, see [Add blocks in the Tenant Allow/Block List](manage-tenant-blocks.md).
+To allow or block emails, see [Allow or block emails using the Tenant Allow/Block List](allow-block-email-spoof.md).

-To add all allows, see [Add allows in the Tenant Allow/Block List](manage-tenant-allows.md).
+To allow or block files, see [Allow or block files using the Tenant Allow/Block List](allow-block-files.md).

-To modify and remove all blocks and allows, see [Modify and remove entries in the Tenant Allow/Block List](modify-remove-entries-tenant-allow-block.md).
+To allow or block URLs, see [Allow or block URLs using the Tenant Allow/Block List](allow-block-urls.md).

 ### Use Exchange Online PowerShell or standalone EOP PowerShell